-Interview: Marian Siepel – Directeur Primary Schools CBS Boterdorp & De Regenboog
+Interview Marian Siepel – Directeur Primary Schools CBS Boterdorp & De Regenboog

 I am sure you have seen the memorable Ted Talks of Sir Ken Robinson[i] about education?
-If you have not… well what are you waiting for?
+If you have not… have you been living under a rock?
 In short, Sir Ken says that the industrial thinking that has shaped education systems worldwide kill children’s creativity.

 His description of what is wrong with schools fits perfectly with the primary schools I attended as a child.
-We were grouped in age cohorts (Conformity), compared week after week against a standard testing scale assessing our quality as knowledge recipients (Standardisation), moving through a system that stigmatised mistakes or deviation from the norm (Compliance).
+We were grouped in age cohorts (Conformity), compared week after week against a standard testing scale assessing our quality as knowledge recipients (Standardisation), moving through a system that stigmatises mistakes or deviation from the norm (Compliance).

 To get some answers, I went to interview Marian Siepel, the director of CBS Boterdorp[ii], my daughter’s primary school.

 And how can we allow a child who is not learning quite like the others, maybe slower, or faster, or kinaesthetically[iii], to disturb the class?
 Because that would disturb the teacher who can’t cover the curriculum (stress) and worry the parents that their kid is not learning at the right level (more stress!).
 And there comes compliance, rearing its ugly head.
 Industrial schooling therefore takes for granted (or wishfully thinks) that all kids learn in the same way at the same age and the same linear rhythm, assumptions that we all, teachers included, know to be wrong.

 Unsurprisingly, it does not work, for children.
 It does not work for teachers either, mind you.
 Sacrificed at the bureaucratic altar of an education system that has made controlling everything the hallmark of quality education, they toil, sometimes against their innermost beliefs, and they burn-out, en masse[iv].
 Marian disposes of this sorry state of things in one simple statement:

 There isn’t such a thing as an average child.
 Point.

 And she pursues.
 If there is no average child, then the one and only way to provide great education is to start from what each child needs, each one different from the next.
 So, here are five important things that CBS Boterdorp does to ensure a needs-centred learning experience[v].

 One.
 Psychological safety.

 For Marian all kids share one important foundational need: psychological safety.
-That means an "environment characterized by interpersonal trust, and mutual respect, where they are comfortable being themselves" (Edmonson) [vi] (It turns out, adults need that too! [vii]).
+That means an environment characterized by interpersonal trust, and mutual respect, where they are comfortable being themselves [vi] (It turns out, adults need that too! [vii]).
 In 1999, Marian started in a new position both as Internal Mentor (IB) [viii] and interim school director.
 She worked first on implementing a common language between the teachers, and between teachers and children, to talk about learning.